SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-entertainment.md

         content:
           -
             type: text
+            text: 'Mia Mingus'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
             marks:
               -
-                type: italic
+                type: bold
             text: 'Friday, October 8'
       -
-            type: text
-            text: ': Mia Mingus'
-      -
         type: set
         attrs:
           values:
             type: image
-            image: headshots/Mingus.jpg
+            image: headshots/mia-mingus-featured-1090x681.jpg
             inline: false
       -
         type: paragraph
         content:
           -
             type: text
             text: 'Mia Mingus is a writer, educator and trainer for transformative justice and disability justice.
 She is a queer physically disabled korean transracial and transnational adoptee raised in the Caribbean.
 She works for community, interdependence and home for all of us, not just some of us, and longs for a world where disabled children can live free of violence, with dignity and love.
-As her work for liberation evolves and deepens, her roots remain firmly planted in ending sexual violence.'
+As her work for liberation evolves and deepens, her roots remain firmly planted in ending sexual violence.Mia has been involved in transformative justice work for almost 2 decades.
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Mia has been involved in transformative justice work for almost 2 decades.
 She is a prison abolitionist and a survivor who believes that we must move beyond punishment, revenge and criminalization if we are ever to effectively break generational cycles of violence and create the world our hearts long for.
 She is passionate about building the skills, relationships and structures that can transform violence, harm and abuse within our communities and that do not rely on or replicate the punitive system we currently live in.
-Mia speaks and gives trainings about transformative justice throughout North America.'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Mia was a member and part of helping to create the Atlanta Transformative Justice Collaborative from 2005-2010 and later Program Director for 2 years at Generation5 before the organization closed down.
+Mia speaks and gives trainings about transformative justice throughout North America.Mia was a member and part of helping to create the Atlanta Transformative Justice Collaborative from 2005-2010 and later Program Director for 2 years at Generation5 before the organization closed down.
 She was a founding and core member of the Bay Area Transformative Justice Collective from 2011-2020.
-Over the past 2 decades, she has supported numerous groups, organizations, individuals, intimate networks, families and communities in addressing harm, violence and abuse using transformative justice.'
+Over the past 2 decades, she has supported numerous groups, organizations, individuals, intimate networks, families and communities in addressing harm, violence and abuse using transformative justice.Mia helped to create and forward the disability justice framework.
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Mia helped to create and forward the disability justice framework.
 Her writings on disability have been used around the world and are a regular part of college and university curricula.
 Her blog, Leaving Evidence, has become a staple resource for anyone wanting to learn about disability and she has coined language and concepts such as “access intimacy,” “magnificence,” “politically and descriptively disabled” and “forced intimacy.”
-Mia has played a key role in connecting disability justice with other movements and communities and she has worked tirelessly to educate different communities about disability, ableism, access, disability justice and abled supremacy.'
+Mia has played a key role in connecting disability justice with other movements and communities and she has worked tirelessly to educate different communities about disability, ableism, access, disability justice and abled supremacy.Her writings can be found on her blog, '
           -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Her writings can be found on her blog, ' -
             type: text
             marks: